Wuxhu11/LittleTiger/_projects/1_project.md

 In our recent work, we enhance the the work of {% cite Tan24a %} by further incorporating concepts from Nash equilibrium to ensure each participant can achieve the best possible outcome without self-sacrifice - a critical feature desired by individuals in such systems.
 It reformulates the problem as a bi-level optimization and establishes conditions for optimal solutions through a novel application of topological dominance.
 Extensive experiments demonstrate the fairness and robustness of the proposed solution.
 This extended version will be submitted soon:

 - <span style="color: blue;">Xiaohu Wu</span>, Han Yu, Mengmeng Chen, Tiantian He, Yew-Soon Ong, Qicheng Lao, Giuliano Casale.
-“FedCompetitors: Harmonious Collaboration with Minimal Self-Sacrifice in Federated Learning with Competing Participants.”
+“Federated Learning with Competing Participants: Achieving Harmonious Collaboration with Minimal Self-Sacrifice.”
 To be submitted to JMLR.

 ---